isus-ipanienko/ChessSFML/README.md

 # ChessSFML
 My first software project written in cpp.
 Wash your eyes after reading.
+SFML dlls are required to run it.